avardhineni/AILearningCompanion/README.md

 6. Use playback controls (play, pause, stop) as needed
 7. Enjoy uninterrupted content delivery with engaging conversational phrases

+### Using Homework Assistant
+1. Navigate to the **Homework Assistant** page
+2. Choose between "Daily Homework" or "Weekly Worksheet" sessions
+3. Select your subject and describe your homework assignment
+4. Enter your homework questions one by one
+5. Get progressive hints (5 levels) that guide your thinking process
+6. Submit your answers for AI evaluation and feedback
+7. Complete the session for progress tracking and parent/teacher reports

 ### Language Support
 - **Hindi subjects**: AI responds in Hindi with educational context, voice reading uses Hindi TTS
 - **Telugu subjects**: AI responds in Telugu with educational context, voice reading uses Telugu TTS